Corruption-Tolerant Asynchronous Q-Learning with Near-Optimal Rates: Background and Problem Formulation

 where $s_t$ and $a_t$ are the state and action at time $t$, respectively, under the action of the policy $\mu$ on the MDP $\mc{M}$.
 The goal of the learner is to find a policy $\mu$ that maximizes the value function $V^\mu$ for all states, \emph{without knowledge} of the transition kernels $\mc{P}$ and reward functions $R$ of the underlying MDP.
-To explain how this is done, we will need to introduce the notion of a state-action value function $Q^\mu $ for a policy $\mu$, defined as
+To explain how this is done, we will need to introduce the notion of a state-action value function $Q^\mu $ for a policy $\mu$, defined as $Q^\mu(s,a) = \mathbb{E}\left[ \sum_{t=0}^\infty \gamma^t R(s_t,a_t) \,\bigg|\, (s_0, a_0) = (s, a), \mu \right]$.
 The celebrated $Q$-learning algorithm~\cite{watkins1992q} uses data collected by a suitable behavior/sampling policy $\mu$ to iteratively maintain an estimate of the optimal state-action value function, denoted by $Q^*$.
 It turns out that $Q^*$ is the fixed point of a contractive operator known as the Bellman optimality operator~\cite{sutton1988}.
 Using this contraction property, classical asymptotic results~\cite{tsitsiklis94, jaakkola} established that the sequence of iterates generated by \(Q\)-learning converges to $Q^*$ almost surely (under suitable assumptions on $\mu$).
-More recently, finite-time rates have been established~\cite{wainwright, Qu, li2024q}, revealing that when run for $T$ iterations, the final iterate of $Q$-learning converges to $Q^*$ at a rate of $\tilde{O}(1/\sqrt{T})$, with high probability.
+More recently, finite-time rates have been established~\cite{wainwright, Qu, li2024q}, revealing that when run for $T$ iterations, the final iterate of $Q$-learning converges to $Q^*$ at a rate of $\widetilde{\mc{O}}(1/\sqrt{T})$, with high probability.
 Once $Q^*$ is known, an optimal policy can be determined by playing actions greedily with respect to $Q^*$ \cite{suttonRL}.